Asya-Vorobyova/users-app/README.md

 Prerequisites:
 1) Java >= 8;
-2) Running postgresql server on port 5432, with database mydb, and user with grant priviledges for this db with creds: username="muUser", pwd="123456".
+2) Running postgresql server on port 5432, with database "mydb", and user with grant priviledges for this db with creds: username="myuser", pwd="123456".

 Admin creds to manipulate with data: username=admin, pwd=adminPass.